eestrada/eestrada.github.io/_src/posts/2016-07-28-siggraph-2016-post-mortem.md

     Title: SIGGRAPH 2016 Post Mortem
     Date: 2016-07-28T20:28:37
-    Tags: DRAFT,SIGGRAPH,MetaPipe
+    Tags: SIGGRAPH,MetaPipe
     Authors: Ethan Estrada

-I had the opportunity to attend SIGGRAPH this year as a representative of [MetaPipe](metapipe.com).
+I had the opportunity to attend SIGGRAPH this year as a representative of [MetaPipe](http://metapipe.com).
 For as fun as it was to meet with representatives of various software and cloud companies, I am happy to be able to get my nose back to the grindstone on MetaPipe.
 I'm extremely excited about the tech we are working on for the service and I can't wait to get it to the point where we can start demoing it publicly to get everyone's feedback.
-We started a lot of converstaions at SIGGRAPH with various companies that we feel (and hope) will turn into more concrete agreements in the near future.
+We started a lot of converstaions at SIGGRAPH with various companies that we feel fairly confident will turn into more concrete agreements in the near future.

 <!-- more -->

-I got an "Exhibit Only" pass during the convention; we are trying to be scrappy, lean, and frugal so splurging on something like a "Full Conference" pass would definitly be overkill especially when Avere provided us with a code for a free "Exhibition Only" pass.
+I got an "Exhibits Only" pass during the convention; we are trying to be as scrappy, lean, and frugal as we can be so splurging on something like a "Full Conference" pass would definitly be overkill especially when Avere provided us with a code for a free "Exhibits Only" pass.
 Besides, all of the people we wanted to talk to were on the exhibit floor anyway.
-Maybe in future years we will get more complete passes to check out presentations to see the state of the industry, but for now we
+Maybe in future years we will get more complete passes to check out presentations to see the state of the industry, but for now we are keeping it simple.
+Ideally we will be able to justify having our own booth next year!

-Even though SIGGRAPH has shrunk in attendence some in recent years, it is still very impressive in size and scope.
-I think this is part is from the decreased focus on the job fair and a greater focus on interconnect between vendors.
-SIGGRAPH seems less useful for individual artists looking for work.
+Even though I've heard SIGGRAPH has shrunk in attendence some in recent years, it is still very impressive in size and scope.
+I think this in part is from the decreased focus on the job fair and a greater focus on interconnect between vendors.
+SIGGRAPH seems less useful for individual artists looking for work than it used to be.

 The biggest focus at the convention seemed to be VR and AR.
 Pretty much every booth from software vendors featured VR workflows.
 The new